-The following illustration shows the location of the power supplies and padlock loops on your PC Server 704.
+The following illustration shows the location of the padlock loops and hot-swap power supplies on your PC Server 704.

 Padlock Loops: The two side cover padlock loops enable you to insert padlocks (not provided) to secure the top and side covers to the system unit.
-The electro-magnetic interference (EMI) door on the front of the server also has a padlock loop.
-You can insert a small padlock (not included) through this loop to secure the EMI door to the system unit and help prevent unauthorized access to the hard disk drives in the hot-swap bays.
+The electromagnetic interference (EMI) panel on the front of the server also has a padlock loop.
+You can insert a small padlock (not included) through this loop to secure the EMI panel to the system unit and help prevent unauthorized access to the hard disk drives in the hot-swap bays.

-Power Supplies: All PC Server 704 models support three 420 watt power supplies.
+Hot-Swap Power Supplies: All PC Server 704 models support three 420 watt hot-swap power supplies.
+Power is drawn equally from all installed supplies.
 In a three-supply system, the third power supply provides redundant power.
-When more than one supply is installed, power is drawn equally from all supplies.
 An isolating device on each power supply is designed to ensure that a failure of one supply does not affect the operation of the remaining functional supplies.
-And, if one of the standard power supplies fails in a three-supply system, the third (redundant) supply takes over immediately, so there should be no interruption to your server's availability or performance.
-This enables you to plan for replacing the failed power supply during a scheduled maintenance of the server.
+And, if one of the power supplies fails in a three-supply system, the third (redundant) supply takes over immediately, so there should be no interruption to your server's availability or performance.